2020 League of Ireland First Division: Overview

 The First Division has 10 teams.
 Each team plays each other three times for a total of 27 matches in the season.
 This format was changed after the league was postponed during the COVID-19 pandemic meaning each team would now play each other only two times, once home and once away.
+Additionally, the promotion play-off semi-finals, usually played over two legs, were played over one leg.
 UCD were relegated from the 2019 League of Ireland Premier Division.
 A reserve side of Shamrock Rovers F.C. competed in place of the Limerick team that encountered financial difficulty prior to the commencement of the season.

 Drogheda United finished top of the league table after a 2–0 away win over Cabinteely sealed the league title and promotion to the League Of Ireland Premier Division for 2021.
 It was the Drogs' record 5th First Division title.

 Wexford FC were wrongly applied forfeits in four games by the FAI, which was subsequently overturned and results restored.